Will holograms be the next innovation in the post-pandemic workplace?

-Last month, Canada-based ARHT Media launched HoloPod, a 3-D display system that beams presenters into meetings and conferences they otherwise wouldn’t be able to attend.
+Last month, Canada-based ARHT Media launched HoloPod, a 3-D display system that beams presenters into meetings and conferences they otherwise might not be able to attend.
 That same month, the 3-D graphics company Imverse was recognized at the global tech conference CES for software that enables hologram collaboration within virtual meeting rooms.
 Last year, Spatial enabled holographic-style virtual meetings on Oculus Quest.

 Others are racing to develop similar Web conferencing capabilities under the notion that holograms are more engaging to work with than tiles of faces on a computer screen.
 On the fringe for years, workplace holograms would enable employees to virtually re-create in-person meetings whether they’re at home or in the office.